 Brexit has led to the UK selling the NHS to America.
-Is this the world we want, symbolic of a consumer mogul world where our health is a consumer commodity?
+Is this the world we want, symbolic of consumer moguls where our health is a commodity?

 Today’s story is about Trump, but to clarify where my politics stand, you could save some time by rereading the Liberal Democrat manifesto.
 Its policies are balanced left and right.
-The Left is dead and too far left, the Right is clearly wrong, and they have been in power in this country for far too long.
-They have raped our national resources for political gain, to reduce taxes and convince the electorate that they are the right choice.
+The Left is dead and too extreme, the Right is wrong, and they have been in power in this country for far too long.
+They have raped our national resources for gain, to reduce taxes and bribe the electorate.

-But the economy is buoyant, so they can’t have got it all wrong.
-Privatising institutions leaves them open to exploitation, but a real benefit of privatisation is that the small business market, as in France, can provide services to government.
-However, Conservative governments always use privatisation as a way of reducing national budgets, reduce taxes, but forgetting that private enterprise charges more than national services.
+But the economy is buoyant, so they can’t have it all wrong.
+Privatising institutions leaves them open to manipulation, but a real benefit is that the small business market, as in France, can provide services to government.
+However, Conservative governments always use denationalisation as a way of reducing budgets and taxes, but forget to mention that private enterprise charges more than national services.

-Invoice prices may be higher, but there are surely inefficiencies in government departments when the nation runs social services.
+Invoice prices may be higher, but surely government departments run social services less efficiently.
 The image of Ken Loach Britain, with state workers smoking in their offices, is not a pretty one.

 The Trump Era

-However, what now this visit by Trump and his stupidity admitting that the UK government intends to sell the NHS to American insurance companies?
+What now this visit by Trump and stupidly admitting that the UK government intends to sell the NHS to American insurance companies?
 At one point, I was favourable to change the NHS, having lived in France and seeing the mix between state and supplementary insurance in the French Social Security system.

 However, in France, it’s not private insurance; it is delegating the role of the state under strict terms.
 It is the funding of the health service through additional contributions.
-Not at all the same as the US system, which is effectively 100% private insurance, with hospital bills quickly soaring into the thousands, that the poor cannot afford.
-Is this what we want for our country, and our NHS?
+Not at all the same as the US system, which is effectively 100% private insurance.
+Hospital bills quickly soaring into the thousands that the poor cannot afford.
+Is this what we want for our country and our NHS?
 Leave behind the poor who are already in difficulty?

-Our National Health Service was founded to provide healthcare for all, irrespective of income, and most of all, for those who have little.
+Our National Health Service was founded to provide healthcare for all, regardless of income, and most of all, for those who have little.

 US companies would rape the NHS